Alden Page

 Concurrency with asyncio

-Another reason that an asynchronous approach may be desirable is that we have several interlocking components which need to react to events in real-time: our crawl monitoring process needs to simultaneously control the rate limiting process and also interrupt crawling if errors are detected, while our worker processes need to consume crawl events, process images, upload thumbnails, and produce events documenting the metadata of each image.
-Coordinating all of these components through inter-process communication could be difficult, but breaking up tasks into small pieces and yielding to the event loop is comparatively easy.
+Another reason that an asynchronous approach may be desirable is that we have several interlocking components which need to react to events in real-time: our crawl monitoring process needs to simultaneously control the rate limiting process and interrupt crawling if errors are detected, while our worker processes need to consume crawl events, process images, upload thumbnails, and produce events documenting the metadata of each image.
+Coordinating all of these components through inter-process communication could be difficult, but breaking up tasks into small pieces and yielding to the event loop is comparatively easy; we won't need to worry so much about tripping over Python's global interpreter lock or numerous other multithreading pitfalls.

 The resize task